simon-javier/backup-manuscript-thesis/main.typ

 )) <dnn>

 @dnn shows the architecture of a deep neural network.
-Unlike basic neural networks, deep neural networks consists of many more hidden layers.
+Unlike basic neural networks, deep neural networks consist of many more hidden layers.
 Machine learning on these deep neural networks is called deep learning.

-==== Convolutional Neural Networks (CNNs)
+==== Convolutional Neural Networks
 According to #cite(<ibm-2025b>), convolutional neural networks are distinguished from other neural networks by their superior performance with image, speech or audio signal inputs.
 They have three main types of layers, which are the convolutional layer, pooling layer, and fully-connected (FC) layer.

 This nature of superior performance in images is the primary reason the researchers chose this type of neural networks.
 Convolutional neural networks are particularly well-suited for visual recognition tasks due to their ability to capture spatial hierarchies and local dependencies in images.
 The convolutional layers automatically learn relevant patterns such as edges, textures, and shapes, while deeper layers can abstract more complex features like structures or the anomalies present in the nail photos.

 #figure(image("img/cnn-developer-breach.png"), caption: flex-caption(
-  [Convolutional Neural Network Architecture #cite(<swapna-2025>, form: "normal")], [Convolutional Neural Network Architecture],
+  [Convolutional Neural Network Architecture #cite(<ibm-2025b>, form: "normal")], [Convolutional Neural Network Architecture],
 ))<cnn>

 @cnn illustrates the architecture of a CNN, which consists of two primary components: feature extraction and classification.
 The input image is processed through a series of convolutional layers with ReLU activation, followed by pooling layers that progressively reduce spatial dimensions while retaining important features.
 These operations generate hierarchical feature maps that capture visual patterns from the image.
 The output of the feature extraction stage is then flattened and passed through fully connected layers, which act as the classification component.
 Finally, a softmax activation function produces a probabilistic distribution over predefined classes, enabling the model to make predictions based on the learned features.

-All the CNNs in this study follow this same fundamental procedure, only having differences in depth and complexity of their architecture like the number of convolutional and pooling layers, the size and the number of filters, and the structure of the fully connected layers.
+All the CNNs used in this study follow this same fundamental procedure, only having differences in depth and complexity of their architecture like the number of convolutional and pooling layers, the size and the number of filters, and the structure of the fully connected layers.

-==== Vision Transformers (ViTs)
+==== Vision Transformers
 According to #cite(<shah-2022>), in ViTs, images are represented as sequences, and class labels for the image are predicted, which allows models to learn image structure independently.
 Input images are treated as a sequence of patches where every patch is flattened into a single vector by concatenating the channels of all pixels in a patch and then linearly projecting it to the desired input dimension.

 The researchers considered testing ViTs due to their ability to model global relationships across an image rather than relying on local feature extractions.
 The researchers explored whether the unique architecture of ViTs can offer advantages over CNN models in classifying nail features.
 Testing it allowed researchers to compare performance, generalization, and representation against CNNs, contributing to a more comprehensive evaluation of model effectiveness.
 Vision Transformers generally perform better than CNNs, so the researchers considered using it.
 However, they are more computationally expensive and harder to interpret, so it's a matter of trade-offs.

 #figure(image("img/vit-geek-for-geeks.png"), caption: flex-caption(
-  [Architecture and Working of Vision Transformer #cite(<geeksforgeeks-2025d>, form: "normal")], [Architecture and Working of Vision Transformer],
+  [Architecture and Working of Vision Transformers #cite(<geeksforgeeks-2025d>, form: "normal")], [Architecture and Working of Vision Transformers], )) <vit>
-)) <vit>

-@vit shows the architecutre of ViTs.
+@vit shows the architecture of ViTs.
 The figure is from #cite(<geeksforgeeks-2025d>).
 The input image is divided into patches which are flattened and embedded using linear projection.
 Positional encodings are then added to the patch embeddings to retain spatial information.
 The patch embeddings are passed through multiple transformer encoder layers, which include multi-head self-attention and feed-forward networks.
 Lastly, the CLS token's output is extracted and fed into Multi-Layer Perceptrons (MLP) for the final classification.

 ==== Transfer Learning
 According to #cite(<murel-jacob-2025a>), transfer learning uses pre-trained models from one machine learning task or dataset to improve performance and generalizability on a related task or dataset.